The .22 Long pistol (shortened as LR) has the record of being one of the most popular of rimfire ammunition in the world.

 Top 5 .22LR Pistols

-Ruger is a popular name in the firearms department, and it is a good idea to start with a brand that promises reliability.
+Ruger is a popular name in the firearms world, and it is a good idea to start with a brand that promises reliability.

 The Ruger SR22 is a hammer-fired pistol that features both double and single action.
 It is a very reliable and easy to use .22LR pistol and is a good pick for many beginners.